Here’s How To Choose The Best Pool Cover Pump (2019 Guide)

-A pool cover pump will ensure your cover isn't soaked in water.
+Getting a cover pump will ensure your cover isn't soaked in water.

 Without a swimming pool cover pump, your choices are to: round up all your strongest friends to lift the cover off the pool, hire professionals, or work your way around the cover, dumping all the dirty water right into the pool.